Filesystem MCP server

 • --full-access: Enables all operations (create, edit, move, delete)

-• Individual permissions:
+• Individual permission flags:

 • --allow-edit: Allow modification of existing files